 5 system databases are installed with SQL server, with an optional 6th database if replication is running.

 |Database||Type||Database file||Log file|

-The master database holds all the system information for an SQL Server, including login accounts, configuration settings, SQL server initialisation information, remote server information, ongoing processes, system error messages, tapes and disks available on the system, and active locks.
-The master database also stores the location of all the other databases, so it is critical.
-Without the master database, the other databases cannot be found.
+The master database holds all the system-level information for an SQL Server, including login accounts, configuration settings, linked servers and endpoints.
 You should back up the master database with a regular schedule, and take extra backups after a major upgrade.
 The recovery model should always be simple.

 The model database is used as the template for all new databases created on a system.
 When a CREATE DATABASE statement is issued, the first part of the database is created by copying in the contents of the model database, then the remainder of the new database is filled with empty pages.
 Because tempdb is created every time SQL Server is started, the model database must always exist on a SQL Server system.
 The model database should be backed up after major upgrades.
 It is small, so you should always take full backups.

 The msdb database contains operational records such as database backup and restore history, job definitions for replication agents, push/pull subscription and snapshot agents, and maintenance plan history records.
 It also hold records for task scheduling and alerting.
 You should backup the MSDB after you have updated it.

 The tempdb is a work area for temporary tables and temporary stored procedures.
 These are dropped automatically when the SQL server is stopped, so there is no need to save the tempdb between server sessions.
 The tempdb is re-created every time SQL Server is started so the system starts with a clean copy of the database.